waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - There is a hidden, one-way passage concealed in the western wall on 1F.
     - The Escape Rope item functions differently within Mt.
 Moon.
     - A rock is a disguised ladder that requires a Clefairy in the party.
     - The Hiker is thirsty and needs a drink item.
+(Result: Failed.
+Prof. Oak prevents item use.)
     - An un-revived fossil can be acquired by fishing inside Mt.
 Moon.
     - The Pokémon Tower is a red herring for the fossil quest.
     - Interacting with the second Rocket Grunt on B2F at (30, 18) will open a new path or provide a clue.
 (Result: Failed.)